HieuPhan33/REMINDER/README.md

 ```

 ## Update on Table 5 in our CVPR paper
 We find out more optimal set of hyper-parameters when doing ablation study on distillation loss.
-Please refer to the updated version below:
+The updated version of Table 5 is shown below

 |   Distillation loss  | 0-15 | 16-20 |  all |
 |-----|:------:|:-------:|:------:|